 As long as you have sourdough discard, you are well on your way to making these bagels!

 - Bread flour: Using bread flour is important for the texture of these bagels.
-In a pinch, you could substitute all-purpose flour (but you can expect the texture to be softer than a normal bagel).
+In a pinch, you could substitute all-purpose flour (but you can expect the texture to be softer and less chewy than a normal bagel).

 - Instant yeast: Even though we are using sourdough discard, you will still need to use a leavening agent (in this case, yeast) to make sure the dough rises predictably.